Complaining about your train journey

 - explain anything you have already done to try and resolve the matter

 - an explanation of the action you would like the company to take

 What if I’m still unhappy?

-If you are unhappy with the outcome of your complaint or you do not feel the train company handled it appropriately, then we may be able to help.
-Please see our page on taking your complaint further and also our FAQs.
+If you are unhappy with the outcome of your complaint or you do not feel the train company handled it appropriately, then Transport Focus may be able to help.
+Please see this page on taking your complaint further and also these FAQs.

 Please see the advice and complaints section.